do412/frontend-basics/html/projects/srvs-provider.md

-# Build a Website Based on your Idea
+# Build a Website for Service Provider
 This project idea is for Service like products of a company, startup or indviduals.
 Also it can be a platform for job oppertunities and freelancing.
 You can extend the idea to be for any service provided even it's provided by non-profit charities.

 ## Specs